 The presence (which would include presence at the virtual Shareholder Meeting), in person or by proxy, of shareholders holding a majority of the Ordinary Shares entitled to vote at the Shareholder Meeting constitutes a quorum at the Shareholder Meeting.
 Abstentions will be considered present for the purposes of establishing a quorum.
-The initial shareholders of DHC, who own 20.0% of the issued and outstanding Ordinary Shares as of the Record Date, indirectly through the Sponsor, will count towards this quorum.
-As a result, as of the Record Date, in addition to the shares of the initial shareholders of DHC, an additional 11,604,403 Ordinary Shares held by public shareholders would be required to be present at the Shareholder Meeting to achieve a quorum.
+The initial shareholders of DHC, who own 62.9% of the issued and outstanding Ordinary Shares as of the Record Date, indirectly through the Sponsor, will count towards this quorum.
+As a result, as of the Record Date, in addition to the shares of the initial shareholders would be required to be present at the Shareholder Meeting to achieve a quorum.